arsh73552/Data-Analysis-Case-Study/README.md

-"# Data-Analysis-Case-Study"
+# Data-Analysis-Case-Study

-"# Introduction"
+# Introduction

 Welcome to the Cyclistic bike-share analysis case study!
 In this case study, wewill perform many real-world tasks of a junior data analyst.
 We will work for a fictional company, Cyclistic.
 Furthermore, answer the key business questions, we will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.

-About the company
+# About the company

 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.